grandeurdev/arduino-sdk/README.md

 > update ( ) : returns _void_

-Updates the device's TCP buffer.
+Updates Apollo variables.
 This must be called in `loop()` and without being suspected to any kind of *delay*.
-This method is what pulls and pushes messages to and from the TCP channel.
-Any kind of *delay* in `loop()` would delay pushing the request and pulling the response to and from the server.
+This method is what runs the event loop and makes all the **async** functions possible.

 [Here][Using Millis Instead of Delay] is how you can use `millis()` instead of `delay()` if you want a function to run after every few moments.